ashoofly/crossword-with-me/README.md

 # TODO

-* If fetch fails, send message
+* If puzzle fetch fails, send message
 * Board needs to be able to do more than 15 rows for Sunday puzzles (Boards.css)
+* Clear games with last week's puzzle from database after fetching each new puzzle
+* Allow anonymous players
   * Clear anonymous games from the database every night
-* Clear games with last week's puzzle from database after fetching each new puzzle
-* Update user games every day

 # Study